 Type 2 Diabetes Mellitus Chronic Kidney Diseases

-The purpose of this study is to assess the safety and efficacy (including durability) of up to 2 REACT injections given 3 months (+30 days) apart and delivered percutaneously into biopsied and non-biopsied contralateral kidneys in participants with T2DM and CKD. expand
+The purpose of this study is to assess the safety and efficacy (including durability) of up to 2 REACT/rilparencel injections given 12 weeks (-14 days to +28 days) apart and delivered percutaneously into biopsied and non-biopsied contralateral kidneys in participants with T2DM and CKD. expand

 Type: Interventional